 Jean Delouvroy and Hans Verhaegen started there collaboration with the audiovisual installation ‘Deus Digitalis’ (2009).
 The basic elements consist of computer-steered animation of the recognizable distinctive human pattern by Hans Verhaegen and the inventive composed sound layers by Jean Delouvroy.

 The music consists of a 23 minute looped soundscape situated in a very low frequency range.
 This is the result of a complex manipulation via software of a self composed baroque fugue for a chorus.
 It could be interpreted as a group of giants singing in slowmotion with a endless breath like they are frozen in time.
 A layer of crackling sounds appears and disappears and triggers the visuals.

-A powerful laptop, a projector or big digital screen.
+A powerful laptop, a projector(s) or big digital screen(s).

 Contact: jean(at)jeandelouvroy(dot)com - www.jeandelouvroy.com

 Hans Verhaegen (°1966, Ghent) studied graphical arts at the Royal Academy of Ghent (KASK) and Art History at the Free University of Brussels (VUB).
 Since 1994 he is invited regularly for group and solo exhibitions.

 Contact: hans(at)hansup(dot)be - www.hansverhaegen.be

-© 2009 - Hans Verhaegen & Jean Delouvroy - www.hansup.be
+© 2015 - Hans Verhaegen & Jean Delouvroy - www.hansup.be